balavenkataraman123/cybersecwebsiteassignment/entries/pcsec.md

 You can also educate yourself about the common tactics used in phishing attacks, such as creating a sense of urgency or using social engineering tactics.
 By being aware of these tactics, you can better recognize a phishing attempt when it occurs.

-Want to see how good you are?
-Try out this new game of [Where's  ̶w̶a̶l̶d̶o̶ The Phishing email](/interractive/phish).

 ### Password attacks